tgomilar/hex2rgb/README.md

 # hex2rgb(a)
-Is a simple web app that let‘s you convert color value from HEX to RGBA and/or RGB (and vice versa).
-It copies rgba() or HEX value to clipboard and previews it. https://tgomilar.github.io/hex2rgb/
+Is a simple web app that converts color value from HEX to RGB(a) and vice versa.
+It also copies converted value to clipboard and previews it. https://tgomilar.github.io/hex2rgb/